 a.
-Requestor states: "The December 17, 2023 Nor'easter storm and resulting flooding was [a] one-time event.
-Ms. Solomon has experienced predicted high tides and named storm events in her six years of ownership of the Property.
-At no time prior to December 17, 2023 did her property suffer from flood damage and tidal action.
-But, given the severity of the tidal conditions created by the December 17th Nor'easter, Ms. Solomon is considering installing some form of protection landward of the setback line as shown on Ex.
-B [of RFR].
-Before she was able to perform that installation, a representative of the Department, Matt Slagel, placed flags on the Property on February 27, 2024, indicating what he believed to be the boundary of 'beaches critical area' on the seaward side of the Property."
+Requestor states: "The December 17, [2023] Nor'easter storm and resulting flooding was [a] one-time event.
+The owner of 132 Ocean Blvd has experienced predicted high tides and named storm events over the past 4 years.
+At no time prior to December 17, [2023] did the Property suffer from flood damage and tidal action.
+But, given the severity of the tidal conditions created by the December 17th Nor'easter, the owner is considering installing some form of protection.
+Before being able to perform that installation, a representative of the Department, presumably Matt Slagel, placed flags on the Property indicating what was determined to be the boundary of 'beaches critical area' on the seaward side of the Property.